The-Complete-Hub/writers-guide/new_contributors/CONTRIBUTING.md

 Once your topic suggestion is approved, you proceed to writing your article, by creating a folder with the article title as the name of the folder, inside the articles directory, found under the contents folder.

 You create a new folder inside the articles directory, with the intending article title as the name of the folder, and in this folder you create your markdown file with the name `index.md` where you write your article using markdown format.You are also expected to add the banner image to be attached to your article in either png or jpg formats in this folder where you have your markdown file.

+Another alternative is to download the **article** template document, [Aricle Template Document](https://docs.google.com/document/d/1_O-ueokT4rCiK0V9W35f5UaC3EHGym9AnxknXg9MiZM/edit?usp=sharing).
+Or the [Tutorial Article Template Document](https://docs.google.com/document/d/1SVmxz53zBFUJ51YMCjgjRWINjPDQeoA_Q8j_0ORPpoE/edit?usp=sharing) and follow the guidelines.
+Then send back an E-mail to us - **admin@thecompletehub.tech**, when you are done working on your article.

 Be sure to follow these guidelines, when creating your folders/files:
 - **Use all lowercase.**